The Lakes, Copenhagen: History

-Originally the area, which the lakes now form, was one long stream.
-It had an arch shape and was just outside the city levees.
-In the early Middle Ages, a need of water for watermills was determined.
-As a result of this a dam was built and the Peblinge Sø was created.
+The area where the lakes now reside was originally one long stream with an arch shape, just outside the city levees.
+In the early Middle Ages, a need for water to power watermills spurred the construction of a dam, which in turn caused the creation of the Peblinge Sø.

-As a result of a siege of Copenhagen in 1523, it was decided to expand the entrenchments in order to improve the fortifications of the city.
-The levee at Peblinge Sø was expanded and another was created, which resulted in the creation of Sortedams Sø.
-In the beginning of the 16th century, Sankt Jørgens Sø was created, by further damming.
+As a result of a siege of Copenhagen in 1523, the city decided to expand the entrenchments to improve the fortifications of the city.
+The levee at Peblinge Sø was expanded and another lake, the Sortedams Sø, was created.
+In the beginning of the 16th century, further damming created the Sankt Jørgens Sø.
 This made it possible to flood the banks and lakes in case of an attack.

 Peblinge Sø and Sortedams Sø also served as reservoirs for the city, and in the period 1705–1727 they were cleaned and dug deeper.
 The edges were also straightened, giving them their current shape.
-In the middle of the 18th century they were discontinued as a source of drinking water, due to poor water quality.
-Sankt Jørgens Sø was to be used instead and it was cleaned and straightened in a similar manner as had the two other lakes 120 years earlier.
+In the middle of the 18th century, they were discontinued as a source of drinking water due to poor water quality.
+Sankt Jørgens Sø was to be used instead and was thus cleaned and straightened in a similar manner as the two other lakes 120 years earlier.
 Until the end of World War II, it played a central role in as a reservoir in Copenhagen and as a backup reservoir until 1959.

 The first Fredensbro (bridge) was built across Sortedams Sø in 1878 as a small wooden bridge.
-The current Fredensbro is a wide levee, that separates the two basins.
-It was created in 1976–1977.
+The current Fredensbro is a wide levee that separates the two basins.
+It was built in 1976–1977.

 The vertical slopes of Peblinge Sø and Sortedams Sø were made in 1929, where the pathways surrounding the lakes also were made.
-In the 60's it was suggested a four lane city ring (named Søringen) be constructed, but the project was disbanded and the lakes were granted the a status of a protected area in 1966.
+In the 1960s it was suggested a four lane city ring (named Søringen) be constructed, but the project was abandoned and the lakes were granted the status of protected area in 1966.

 Fugleøen (the Bird Island) is located within the northern basin of Sortedams Sø.
-It was raised to fame in 1967, when it was "liberated" by a group of activists, who declared it an independent state, separate from Denmark.
+It rose to fame in 1967, when it was "liberated" by a group of activists who declared it an independent state separate from Denmark.

-During the 2010s the local governments of Copenhagen and Frederiksberg explored plans to create a park around Sankt Jørgens Sø, with the dual use of acting as a detention basin for cloudburst flood waters.
-Likely as a consequence of Global Warming, cloudbursts have become much more common in Denmark, making the sewerage pipes designed for the old weather patterns insufficient; using Sankt Jørgens Sø as a detention basin is just one of many such projects in Copenhagen.
+During the 2010s, the local governments of Copenhagen and Frederiksberg explored plans to create a park around Sankt Jørgens Sø, with the dual use of acting as a detention basin for cloudburst flood waters.
+Likely as a consequence of global warming, cloudbursts have become much more common in Denmark, making the sewerage pipes designed for the old weather patterns insufficient; using Sankt Jørgens Sø as a detention basin is just one of many such projects in Copenhagen.
 The proposed plans were largely set aside after mass criticism from the public, which eliminated any political support to challenge the protected status of Sankt Jørgens Sø and the other lakes.